InstinctPt/NewsApp/README.md

 The objective of this programme is to know what are the top-headlines, the sports news and the economic news of the world.
 In order to do this project i used:

   -> API to get the latest news - https://newsapi.org
+    ->Get json file from API and use in array

   -> ListView with Custom Cells